 Then Peter came up and said to him, “Lord, how often will my brother sin against me, and I forgive him?
 As many as seven times?”
 Jesus said to him, “I do not say to you seven times, but seventy-seven times.
 Matthew 18:21-22

 When I think about my lack of forgiveness, especially when it comes to my fifteen-year abusive marriage, I often asked God “WHY” I should forgive him after so many years of abuse?

 Now, I know it’s not “Angie’s” place to question God it was just hard to let it go for a very long time I’m afraid.

-Forgiveness doesn’t mean you should forget the incident ever happened.
+- Forgiveness doesn’t mean you should forget the incident that happened.